Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 3.The tool will scan and attempt to repair system files.

-   If no issues are found, it will show: "No integrity violations found"
+   If no issues are found, it will show: **No integrity violations found**

 <img width="977" height="517" alt="Image" src="https://github.com/user-attachments/assets/171d0a09-cd29-4f56-a775-c356e5f28210" />